shini4i/argo-watcher/test/e2e/README.md

   `AUTO_CREATE_SESSIONS` makes the fixed-UUID `WEBHOOK_URL` work with no startup wiring (the `WEBHOOK_UUID` in `Taskfile.yml` and the URL must match).

+- **`LOCKDOWN_SCHEDULE` is toggled in place, not set globally.** It is a server-global freeze, so enabling it in the shared install would block every other deploy phase. `lockdown.sh` instead helm-upgrades the live release with a schedule whose window *opens ~3 minutes in the future* and reverts before it returns.
+The future start is deliberate: the pod boots unlocked and then crosses into the window while a `wsprobe` client watches, which is the only way to observe a *scheduled* `"locked"` broadcast (the watcher notifies on state change, not at boot, and polls at minute granularity).
+The 406 + `GET`-true + revert-accepts checks are deterministic; the WS-transition sub-check is skipped (not failed) if a slow rollout boots in-window.
+Manual (Keycloak) lock/unlock WS notifications are a separate, deterministic trigger left to the heavy tier.
+- **`shutdown-drain` follows the pod's logs before deleting it.** A recreated StatefulSet pod is a new object, so `kubectl logs --previous` would not have the terminated instance's shutdown logs; the script streams `logs -f` to a file first, then deletes the pod with `--grace-period=60` so the full drain (`srv.Shutdown` 30s + WS drain 10s) completes before SIGKILL.
 - **Several config toggles are set globally via `values/argo-watcher.yaml` `extraEnvs`** so a single boot can assert them: `JWT_SECRET` (jwt-auth), `COMMIT_MESSAGE_FORMAT` (commit-format), `ACCEPT_SUSPENDED_APP` +